bwv988/letter-template/README.md

 # letter-template

-This is my formal letter template which is based on `RMarkdown`, the fantastic `komaletter` package in R, and some very minor style modifications to the LCO (Letter Class Options) file shipped with the forementioned package in order to allow placing a logo.
+This is my formal letter template which is based on `RMarkdown`, the fantastic `komaletter` package in R, and some *very* minor style modifications to the LCO (Letter Class Options) file shipped with the aforementioned package, in order to allow placing a logo.

-An example PDF can be viewed here:
+An example PDF can be viewed here: [example/letter_template.pdf](other_file.md)

 ## Prerequisites